shvilaine/my-awesome-project/README.md

 # my-awesome-project
 Tests
-This is an awesome project to experiment git notions like clone, pull ans push
+This is an awesome project to experiment git notions like clone, pull and push
+Achievements: Able to clone, about to apply push and pull